jaequery/hak/README.md

 ## What is it

-Hak provides you with an out of the box, over-simplified web development flow for your Mac OSX or Ubuntu.
+Hak provides you with a light and simple web development environment for your Mac OSX or Ubuntu.

+It is a CLI that pulls code, hosts your app, and deploys it to a remote server.

 In just a single command, you can now host any number of apps ranging from Node.js, PHP, to Ruby applications without juggling through VM's, ports, and services.

-It is a CLI that pulls code, hosts your app, and deploys it to a remote server.

 ## What does it do